 - Seams that are stronger than the material itself for a diverse manufacturing job

-IS RADIO FREQUENCY THE RIGHT TECHNOLOGY FOR MY APPLICATION
+IS RF WELDING THE RIGHT TECHNOLOGY FOR MY APPLICATION?

 To ensure our customers have the best heat system for their application, it is best to speak with a Miller Weldmaster expert.
 While hot air, hot wedge, impulse and RF work for many applications, one may work better than the other depending on the application.
 Miller Weldmaster will help you select the best technology for your application.